Jobs at IBL and Collaborators

 |Willingness to learn new programming skills as we may develop advanced courses in the future e.g. machine learning.|

 Please also note that where qualifications are required, employment is conditional on the verification of them.
-Qualifications will be checked on the first day of appointment.
+Qualifications will be checked on or before the first day of appointment.

 Research assistantship – website development